zama-ai/concrete-ml/docs/guides/prediction_with_fhe.md

 # Prediction with FHE

-Concrete ML has APIs that make it easy, during model development and testing, to perform encryption, execution in FHE, and decryption in a single step.
-For more control, these individual steps can be executed separately.
-The APIs used to accomplish this are different for:
+This document explains how to perform encryption, execution, and decryption of Fully Homomorphic Encryption (FHE) using one function call of the Concrete ML API, or multiple function calls separately.

+The APIs are different for the following:

 - [Built-in models](#built-in-models)
 - [Custom models](#custom-models)

 ## Built-in models

+### Using one function

+All Concrete ML built-in models have a single `predict` method that performs the encryption, FHE execution, and decryption with only one function call.

 The following example shows how to create a synthetic data-set and how to use it to train a LogisticRegression model from Concrete ML.
-Next, we will discuss the dedicated functions for encryption, inference, and decryption.

 ```python
 from sklearn.datasets import make_classification